MorganMLGman/info_webpage/content/projects/this_website.md

 }
 ```

 In `cf_subdomain` variable you need to specify the subdomain that you want to use for the tunnel.
 In my case it is `info`.
 For `service` variable you need to specify the service that you want to expose using the tunnel.
-Here it is `http://nginx:80`, because I am using Nginx to serve the website.
+Here I used `http://nginx:80`, because I am using Nginx to serve the website.

 Then in the `cloudflare_zero_trust_tunnel_cloudflared_config` resource you need to specify the ingress rules for the tunnel.
 First rule is used to route traffic to the service, the second rule returns 404 error for all other requests.